nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix E : Product Survey

 1. **Wunderlist**
-..* Strengths
+⋅⋅* Strengths
-....Able to add items to any list and assign deadlines and reminders ....Requires few taps/interaction to create a simple to-do item ....Natural language feature lets user type simple due dates, such as “tomorrow”, and Wunderlist will interprets and assigns accordingly
+⋅⋅⋅⋅Able to add items to any list and assign deadlines and reminders ⋅⋅⋅⋅Requires few taps/interaction to create a simple to-do item ⋅⋅⋅⋅Natural language feature lets user type simple due dates, such as “tomorrow”, and Wunderlist will interprets and assigns accordingly
-....Available on multiple platforms, access easily from laptop or phone ....Simple interface
+⋅⋅⋅⋅Available on multiple platforms, access easily from laptop or phone ⋅⋅⋅⋅Simple interface
-....Able to share lists with others for collaboration ....Able to sort list
+⋅⋅⋅⋅Able to share lists with others for collaboration ⋅⋅⋅⋅Able to sort list

 2. **Todoist**
-..* Strengths
+⋅⋅* Strengths
-....Able to identify dates in tasks statements e.g 18oct, mon.
-Useful for Jim’s command line habits ....Has smartphone and desktop applications.
-Useful for Jim’s requirement for portability ....Has undo option
+⋅⋅⋅⋅Able to identify dates in tasks statements e.g 18oct, mon.
+Useful for Jim’s command line habits ⋅⋅⋅⋅Has smartphone and desktop applications.
+Useful for Jim’s requirement for portability ⋅⋅⋅⋅Has undo option
-....Allows the use of tags to classify different tasks e.g personal, school work.
+⋅⋅⋅⋅Allows the use of tags to classify different tasks e.g personal, school work.
-....Allows users to set priority levels to tasks ....Has smartphone notifications for tasks due today ....Multiple display formats: today, next 7 days, by tags
+⋅⋅⋅⋅Allows users to set priority levels to tasks ⋅⋅⋅⋅Has smartphone notifications for tasks due today ⋅⋅⋅⋅Multiple display formats: today, next 7 days, by tags

-..* Weaknesses
+⋅⋅* Weaknesses
-....Synced to the cloud.
+⋅⋅⋅⋅Synced to the cloud.
 Users may have problems when there is no internet connection

 3. **Centrallo**
-..* Strengths
+⋅⋅* Strengths
-....Supports email forwarding from your personal mail into Centrallo ....Allows the creation of list, notes and checklist, where the notes and checklist can be filed under a particular list ....Items can be tagged as priorities which is consolidated in a ‘priorities’ tab ....Notes, lists and checklists can be given different colours (7 to choose from) ....Supports attachment of files (up to 25mb) to the notes ....Offers 3 methods to sort the notes i.e. alphabetically, by created date and by updated date
+⋅⋅⋅⋅Supports email forwarding from your personal mail into Centrallo ⋅⋅⋅⋅Allows the creation of list, notes and checklist, where the notes and checklist can be filed under a particular list ⋅⋅⋅⋅Items can be tagged as priorities which is consolidated in a ‘priorities’ tab ⋅⋅⋅⋅Notes, lists and checklists can be given different colours (7 to choose from) ⋅⋅⋅⋅Supports attachment of files (up to 25mb) to the notes ⋅⋅⋅⋅Offers 3 methods to sort the notes i.e. alphabetically, by created date and by updated date

-..* Weaknesses
+⋅⋅* Weaknesses
-....Only can move 1 note/checklist at a time ....Limitations of 100 notes in total for a free account ....Requires internet connection to access (no offline version) ....No calendar view for a quick overview of all notes by dates ....No quick overview of all notes in general (GUI highly resembles that of an email inbox - the notes occupy a narrow column on the screen with the rest of the screen occupied by the content of the notes)
+⋅⋅⋅⋅Only can move 1 note/checklist at a time ⋅⋅⋅⋅Limitations of 100 notes in total for a free account ⋅⋅⋅⋅Requires internet connection to access (no offline version) ⋅⋅⋅⋅No calendar view for a quick overview of all notes by dates ⋅⋅⋅⋅No quick overview of all notes in general (GUI highly resembles that of an email inbox - the notes occupy a narrow column on the screen with the rest of the screen occupied by the content of the notes)

 4. **Trello**
-..* Strengths
+⋅⋅* Strengths
-....Able to create various lists, allows good organisation ....Able to add friends into the lists which allows communication between colleagues ....Different types of lists can be created such as checklists, description texts, deadlines, labels and attachments ....Can move, copy, subscribe, archive
+⋅⋅⋅⋅Able to create various lists, allows good organisation ⋅⋅⋅⋅Able to add friends into the lists which allows communication between colleagues ⋅⋅⋅⋅Different types of lists can be created such as checklists, description texts, deadlines, labels and attachments ⋅⋅⋅⋅Can move, copy, subscribe, archive
-....Can be used on both mobile and desktop
+⋅⋅⋅⋅Can be used on both mobile and desktop
-....Can set lists to be visible or invisible to others ....Can use powerups which has special add ons to the lists, thus Jim can customise it to his needs ....Has reminders
+⋅⋅⋅⋅Can set lists to be visible or invisible to others ⋅⋅⋅⋅Can use powerups which has special add ons to the lists, thus Jim can customise it to his needs ⋅⋅⋅⋅Has reminders
-....Activity summary to allow Jim to know what he did earlier ....Can share lists which Jim can tell his colleagues tasks he needs to do/the team needs to do
+⋅⋅⋅⋅Activity summary to allow Jim to know what he did earlier ⋅⋅⋅⋅Can share lists which Jim can tell his colleagues tasks he needs to do/the team needs to do

-..* Weaknesses
+⋅⋅* Weaknesses
-....Too many options, too troublesome for Jim’s need to use single line command ....Difficult to look for things Jim needs
+⋅⋅⋅⋅Too many options, too troublesome for Jim’s need to use single line command ⋅⋅⋅⋅Difficult to look for things Jim needs
-....No calendar view
+⋅⋅⋅⋅No calendar view
-....More useful for teams than individuals
+⋅⋅⋅⋅More useful for teams than individuals